eikek/sharry/modules/microsite/docs/doc/configure.md

   two formats for humans: *Plain* and *Fancy*.
 And two more suited for machine consumption: *Json* and *Logfmt*.
 The *Json* format contains all details, while the others may omit some for readability
+- `levels` optional _logger name_ to _level_ mappings to override the
+  log level for specific loggers.
+If not mentioned here, everything is logged with `minimum-level`.

+The default sets some selected loggers to info and the others to warn.